Pancreatic cancer

 Surgery

-If you have early stages of pancreatic cancer, you may have surgery to remove all or part of the pancreas.
-Surgery may also be used to relieve symptoms.
+If you have an early stage of pancreatic cancer, you may have surgery to remove all or part of the pancreas.
+Surgery may also be used to relieve relieve symptoms.

 -